 From 1929 until 1971, the Milton Academy Library was located in Straus Library, a lovely Georgian structure on the north side of Centre Street.
 In a single school day in 1971, relays of students moved the entire library collection across the street to the newly completed Cox Library which was dedicated in honor of Mr. and Mrs. William Coburn Cox, friends and benefactors of Milton Academy.
-The three-story glass, concrete and brick building, designed by Shepley Bullfinch Richardson and Abbott and recently renovated by the same firm, provides a quiet academic environment for study, research and reflection for the entire Milton Academy community.
+The three-story glass, concrete and brick building, designed by Shepley Bullfinch Richardson and Abbott and renovated in 1997 by the same firm, provides space for study, research and reflection for the entire Milton Academy community.